jngraham/latticeU1_2/README.md

 My file main.cpp updates the lattice the appropriate number of times and extracts our data from the configurations, writing them to .csv files at the end.
 From there I can analyze the data elsewhere (possibly with numpy and matplotlib... we'll see).
 The issue is making sure all the functions I call are correct, and that problem lies in operators.cpp and link_update.cpp.

 Still not wholly confident that my update() function in link_update.cpp is correct, mainly because I rewrote it from scratch in a way to get rid of the huge amount of modular arithmetic I was doing and got a totally different answer for <cos(U_p)>, which is calculated using the avg_plaquette() function, which I did not change.
 I am confident that my avg_plaquette() is correct.
+But!
+I just rewrote avg_plaquette() in a way to stop evaluating % everywhere and I get a totally different <cos(U_p)>!
+I obviously have a long way to go...

 I have yet to write the other operators.
 I'll get to that in due course.